Bills vs. Jaguars prediction, odds: 2026 Wild Card Weekend NFL picks by proven model

 The red-hot and third-seeded Jacksonville Jaguars look to win their ninth game in a row when they take on the sixth-seeded Buffalo Bills in a 2026 NFL Wild Card Weekend matchup on Sunday.
 Buffalo is coming off a 35-8 win over the New York Jets, while Jacksonville defeated Tennessee 41-7 in Week 18.
 The Bills (12-5), who have won five of the past six games, are 5-3 on the road this season.
 The Jaguars (13-4), who won the AFC South title, are 7-2 on their home field.

 Kickoff from EverBank Stadium in Jacksonville, Fla., is set for 1 p.m.
 ET.
-Jacksonville is a 1.5-point favorite in the latest Bills vs. Jaguars odds, while the over/under for total points scored is 51.5 via DraftKings Sportsbook.
+Jacksonville is a 1.5-point favorite in the latest Bills vs. Jaguars odds, after opening as 1.5-point underdogs.
+The over/under for total points scored is 51.5 via DraftKings Sportsbook.
 Before making any Jaguars vs. Bills picks, check out the NFL predictions from the SportsLine Projection Model.

 Be sure to watch the game on CBS or stream on Paramount+.
 Sign up here and get a free 7-day trial.